bigdevwhale/marat555.github.io/_posts/2019-03-17-sql-injection.md

 ## Protection against SQL injection (SQL implementations)

 Protection against hacking comes down to the basic rule of "trust but verify."
 You need to check everything - numbers, strings, dates, data in special formats.
-Next we look at the main ways to protect.
+Next, we look at the main ways of protection..

 #### Prepared Statements (with Parameterized Queries)